Are you interested in a career in rotorcraft? Here are eight helicopter pilot requirements to know before you begin your journey.

 - Search and rescue

-- Flight instructor
+- Flight Instructor

-There are countless further options.
-By enrolling at an aviation college, you will put yourself in direct contact with employers, and it can make it easier to get that first foot in the door.
-Attending a good flight school is an investment in your own future and career.
+Attending a good flight school with a professional pilot program is an investment in your own future and career.
 Many will continue to support you and offer valuable careers advice, even after you graduate.

-Helicopter pilot requirements go beyond mere rules regarding hours.
-There is actually quite a lot to think about.
-At CAU, you can gain a degree and a helicopter pilots’ license at the same time.
-You will have access to the best quality flight training, future employers, and a wealth of knowledge and experience.
-What are you waiting for?
-Why not contact CAU today and find out whether your next job could be as a helicopter pilot.
+At CAU, you can gain a degree and a commercial helicopter license at the same time.
+You will have access to an in-house team of qualified flight instructors, future employers and university partners, and a wealth of knowledge and experience.

 Mr. Matthew A. Johnston has over 23 years of experience serving various roles in education and is currently serving as the President of California Aeronautical University.
 He maintains memberships and is a supporting participant with several aviation promoting and advocacy associations including University Aviation Association (UAA), Regional Airline Association (RAA), AOPA, NBAA, and EAA with the Young Eagles program.
 He is proud of his collaboration with airlines, aviation businesses and individual aviation professionals who are working with him to develop California Aeronautical University as a leader in educating aviation professionals.